MSREnable/HandsFreeSoundJam/src/dsp/jam/MVP.md

 When a clip has finished playing, it will turn itself off by default.
 To repeat a melody, one must cue the clip up while it is currently playing.
 For things like drum loops, this would get very annoying!
 Clips inside a track can be set to be looped.
-In the EyeJam MVP, the drums, bass, and chord tracks all are set to be loopable.
+In the MSHFSJ MVP, the drums, bass, and chord tracks all are set to be loopable.
 The tracks for these are 1, 2, and 3, respectively:

     whisper_tracks_loopmode(1, 1);